- 1 Market to me. Not my device.

 See how Princess Cruises charts the best marketing course by knowing their audience.

 “Delivering a great experience really begins with the data.
 We use our data management platform as our central data warehouse, acting as the foundation for us to drive customer insight.”

 It’s time to refine your data.

 “A DMP is like an oil refinery for your data,” says Matt Skinner, product marketing manager for Adobe Audience Manager.
-“Just as it takes work to extract oil from the ground, refine it, and turn it into something like gasoline that everyone can use, a DMP refines data into a single view of the customer for better personalization and great experiences.”
+“Just as it takes work to extract oil from the ground, refine it and turn it into something like gasoline that everyone can use, a DMP refines data into a single view of the customer for better personalisation and great experiences.”

-77% of marketing and IT professionals believe that an experience-based DMP is important to their organization's success.
+77% of marketing and IT professionals believe that an experience-based DMP is important to their organisation's success.

-71% of organizations expect their audience management budget to increase, and 51% are likely to switch to a best-in-class DMP.
+71% of organisations expect their audience management budget to increase and 51% are likely to switch to a best-in-class DMP.

 Like oil, data is a valuable resource — the most important one your company owns.
-For Princess Cruises, data helps them anticipate what a customer wants for dinner, what time is best for their massage, and whether they’d rather relax with a movie under the stars or dance the night away in the ship’s nightclub.
+For Princess Cruises, data helps them to anticipate what a customer wants for dinner, what time is best for their massage and whether they’d rather relax with a film under the stars or dance the night away in the ship’s nightclub.
 And while the customer sails through their activities effortlessly, connecting these experiences behind the scenes takes some work.

 What a DMP can do for you.